-We specialize in the assessment and treatment of depression and anxiety disorders for both adolescents and adults.
+We specialize in the assessment and treatment of depression and anxiety disorders for adults.
 Services at the CBT Research and Training Clinic may be appropriate for you if you are currently experiencing symptoms associated with one of these disorders described below.
 All services begin with an initial intake assessment and feedback session followed by individual, or group psychotherapy if appropriate.

 Depression can feel like there is a cloud over your life.
 It can change how you go about your day and how you interact with family and friends.
 It can make everything seem harder than ever before.
 It is often hard to find joy in things that you used to appreciate.
 And, it can be hard to find the motivation to do anything about it.

 Symptoms may include: Sadness and/or irritation, Hopelessness; Loss of interest in activities; Difficulty sleeping or sleeping too much; Problems with your appetite or the tendency to eat too much; Difficulty concentrating; Diminished self-esteem.

 Generalized Anxiety Disorder can make it feel like the stress of life never subsides.
 It can seem like worry, about everything, takes over.
 It can seem near impossible to shake worries or concerns and make it difficult to focus on other things.
 It is often difficult to relax or sleep.
 It can leave people feeling tense and irritable.

 Symptoms may include: Chronic worry and anxiety about everyday problems; Sleep disturbances; Difficulty concentrating; Physical symptoms, especially fatigue, headaches, muscle tension, muscle aches.